fiskr/lesen/README.md

 ### Conclusion

 In the end, I was dissatisfied.
-I wanted something super easy to use.
+I wanted something exceedingly easy to use.
 Not just that, but the promises of literate programming meant that our tools should be _more_ accessible, and easier to learn and understand.

 Why did every tool I tried seem to quickly jump off the deep end into dependencies, abstractions, and jargon.
 Why create such high-context words such as `weave` to mean "generate documentation" or `tangle` to mean "extract code"?
-I wanted something more accessible - something low-context.
+I wanted something more accessible, low-context and easy to understand.

 Driving home, my mind kept wandering to this problem and I began to fantasize writing my own tool.
 Over time those fantasies became more serious - I realized how simple it could be to implement my own tool.

 So I sat down, and in a day had `to-documentation.py` completed.
 The next day I finished `to-code.py`.
-They aren't perfect.
-They aren't even finished completely.
-(And perhaps it could be said they will never be finished, merely abandoned).
+They aren't perfect, and are far from being complete.

 There are probably many bugs left lurking, waiting for me to find.
 There are definitely better ways to write the same code, and package it in modules that are simple and powerful.